-- Leverage your limited time, current employees and professional network to get deals done - Uncover prime acquisition opportunities that are right for YOU and create an always-on deal funnel - Identify highly motivated sellers and build massive trust, credibility and rapport - Value your acquisition target with my proprietary and easy-to-use simple model - Negotiate a win-win deal using the 5-6-7 negotiation strategy I've refined over the last 27 years - Secure financing for the closing payment, which includes access to our confidential Financier Rolodex - And much more!
+- Leverage your limited time, current employees and professional network to get deals done - Uncover prime acquisition opportunities that are right for YOU and create an always-on deal funnel - Identify highly motivated sellers and build massive trust, credibility and rapport - Value your acquisition target with my proprietary and easy-to-use simple model - Negotiate a win-win deal using the 5-6-7 strategy I've refined over the last 29 years - Secure financing for the closing payment, which includes access to our confidential Financier Rolodex - And much more!

 Best of all...
-Every week me and my business partner Adam Markley - a dealmaker with more than 15 years' experience himself - will host a group mentoring call to keep you accountable and review how you're progressing through the acquisition process.
+Every week my business partner Adam Markley - a dealmaker with more than 15 years of experience himself - and I host a group mentoring call to keep you accountable and review how you're progressing through the acquisition process.
 You'll also have access to our private Facebook group where you can network with and lean on others in the program.

-So if you're ready to grow your empire via acquisitions, keep an eye out over the coming weeks for information on how to enroll in the inaugural session of my one-of-a-kind eight-week Dealmaker Empire training program.
+So if you're ready to grow your empire via acquisitions, apply now to be part of the next 9-week Dealmaker Empire mentoring session...